rapha-pro/Leetcode/Blind 75/217. Contains Duplicate/README.md

 **Output**: true

 **Explanation**:
-The element 1 occurs at the indices 0 and 3.
+Element 1 occurs at the indices 0 and 3.

 ## Steps to Solve:
 - Create an integer set